Myst-Mach/mmmodules/README.md

     * Saw: For producing a saw wave, adjusting the pulse knob morphs the wave from a saw to a square wave

     * Square: For producing a square wave, adjusting the pulse knob changes the pulsewidth of the wave

+**Feedback & suggestions are much appreciated, this is an on/off hobby project of mine to learn c++ so things may be a bit rough around the edges, thanx <3
+**- mm